 Cancer will affect 1 in 3 men and 1 in 4 women by the age of 75.
 Medical research has transformed the outlook for cancer patients in recent decades.
 We understand more about how cancer develops at a molecular, cellular and tissue level, and how cancer prevention, diagnosis, treatment and palliation can be improved.

 We now understand that cancer is very heterogeneous – that is, it is not just one disease, but hundreds of diseases.
 Advances in technology mean we are now able to characterise different cancers into sub-types and develop specific treatments for each of these.
 Every patient’s cancer is unique, and requires a targeted approach to treatment.
 Understanding how best to do this is the fundamental challenge facing cancer research today.

-Living better with and after cancer: As outcomes have improved, there are many more people living in NSW who have survived cancer or who are living with it.
-We are working to find innovative approaches which provide better, individually tailored and more cost-effective care to those who are living in the community with cancer and its effects.
+Living better with and after cancer (lead Prof Meera Agar): The prevalence of cancer is at least five times the cancer incidence, meaning there are hundreds of thousands of people in NSW who have had cancer or are living with it.The focus of this area is to improve outcomes for palliation and survivorship so patients can live better with and after cancer.
+We are working to develop innovative approaches which provide better, individually tailored and more cost-effective care to those who are living in the community with cancer and its effects.